primarilysoftware/primarilysoftware.github.io/_posts/2018-07-03-minimalist-guide-to-asp-net-core-getting-started.md

 building the app.
 Yes, MSBuild is still being used under the covers to build the app (if it ain't broke, don't fix it).

-> If you are really curious about what MSBuild is doing, try running the following command:
-> dotnet msbuild /pp:fullproject.xml

 There isn't much magic here.
 You can find the targets file for the Web SDK at:

 ```